Your AI dev team.

 Architect

 Translates requirements into a technical plan, breaks the work into stories, dispatches them to the Coders, and reviews every pull request.
-By design, the Architect never writes code — that separation is what keeps quality high.
+By design, the Architect never writes code.
+That separation keeps quality high.

 Coders

 A parallel crew that pulls stories from a queue, plans their approach, gets Architect approval, writes code, runs tests, and submits PRs.
 If one stalls, Maestro restarts it automatically.
-All progress is persisted — a crash is a minor inconvenience, not a lost workday.
+All progress persists, so a crash is a minor inconvenience, not a lost workday.

 Built for projects that actually have to work.